 One last thing to keep in mind here is that this will relate directly to how quickly your blog will grow.
 I know bloggers who have been at it for two (and in one case almost three) TIMES longer than me, many of whom are terribly jealous of my numbers–which are still quite modest.
 Every time they wonder what my secret is, I find out that they're writing one post a week or a couple of times a month.
 I write a post every day, including weekends, and even do some funky jazz hands posts when I'm on vacation or dreadfully busy with other jobs.
 That's the only reason I have the (modest) numbers I do.
 The more you write, the faster you will grow.

 Check the regular advice.

 There's some stuff I can't tell you because I don't care.

 Seriously, I understand it's a thing, but I couldn't give a shit.
-I'm interested in philosophical questions about blogging vs. writing and the "real cost" of self-promotion vs. art.
+I'm interested in philosophical questions about blogging vs. writing and the "real cost" of self-promotion vs. art (coming soon).
 I don't particularly care about whether or not I have my own domain name.
 I figure most people who want to find me will find me no matter what my blog's domain name is.
 I already spend too much time on social media (and not writing), so I'm not going to work any harder to develop the ultimate self promotion plan.
 I couldn't care less that I'm using one of Blogger's pre-generated templates.

 So there's all this bullshit out there that isn't writing.
 It's more like webpage design, search engine optimization, and social media integration.
 It gives me a headache, and I would rather write.